List of WWII Maybach engines: Gallery

 Maybach HL210 P45.
 The entire engine block is a single aluminium alloy casting from the top of the cylinders to the bottom of the crankcase.
 Photo shows underside of crankcase, with part of tunnel crankshaft.
-The crank webs are circular, supported by outsize bearings which locate into machined housings.
-Note centre bearing with groove (partially shown) for semi-circular retaining rings.
-The flat bottom cover (removed) would be bolted to the underside of the crankcase.
+The large crank webs are supported by outsize bearings which locate into machined housings.
+(Note: The cast central bearing support was cut away for teaching purposes, exposing the central web and adjacent roller bearing.
+A clearer photo is here: "Tiger 131 restoration: the final stages?"
+(2019)) The flat bottom cover (removed) would be bolted to the underside of the crankcase.